 - Discover the beautiful beach town of Monopoli

 - Things you can’t miss in one day in Monopoli

 - What to visit in Polignano

 - Brindisi Airport Transport Guide

 Planning your Puglia one week itinerary, you should spend at least one day in Brindisi.
-Start to admire the stunning Salento’s coastline and enjoy the architecture around the city.
+Start to admire the stunning Salento coastline and enjoy the architecture around the city.
 The city itself is not that big, with the seaport taking all the scenery.
-From the main city centre, you can reach the seaside in about 5 minutes walking.
-This part is often close to vehicles, which make Brindisi even more enjoyable.
-The city is calm and quiet, with all the beaches a few minutes away from the city centre, reachable also by public transport.
+You can reach the seaside in about 5 minutes of walking from the main city centre.
+This part is often close to vehicles, making Brindisi even more enjoyable.
+The city is calm and quiet, with all the beaches a few minutes away from the city centre, also reachable by public transport.